 Part 3 – Serious but lack profit

-This is where you make the big step from being knowledgeable to being profitable.
+This is where you make the big step from being knowledgeable and attempt to turn it to profit.
 Undoubtedly, this is the hardest part.
 Knowing what you need to do is one thing – doing it is quite another.
-Because of this, there aren’t as many serious bettors making a consistent profit as there should be.
+Because of this, there aren’t many serious bettors making a consistent profit.

 You also need to address your mindset at this point – and start having the mindset of a winner.
 This means being able to remain calm and focused.
 You can’t let your emotions overwhelm you – and you need to act rationally at all times.